diaolanshan/python-rest-solace-cf/README.md

   5. Check the overview of the rdp in the 'REST Delivery Points' view, all should 'UP'
    ![Consumer](images/overview.png)

-**How to test it:**
+**How to verify it:**

-The app contains to url,
+The app contains two urls,

-- Do a 'PUT' request to http://{link_to_app}/rest/solace/message, this will publish a message to pubsub+
+- Do a 'POST' request to http://{link_to_app}/rest/solace/pub/message, this will publish a message to pubsub+
 - Check the application log, there should be something like:
 ```text
 Got message:{'message': 'I am a test'}
 ```
-- Or issue a 'GET' request to http://{link_to_app}/rest/solace/message
+- Or issue a 'GET' request to http://{link_to_app}/rest/solace/sub/message